pbourgel/FlyRodCrosby/README.md

 Functionality to automatically download Tails [9] and burn it to a DVD

-The FakeOut Anti-Fake Domain Attack Plugin from Access[10]
+The Fake Donain Detective plugin from Access[10]

 [1] https://en.wikipedia.org/wiki/Cornilia_Thurza_Crosby